 She claimed on an Instagram post that they looked like they only had one GCSE

 Hetty Douglas is an artist and recent graduate from the University of the Arts London.
-Originally from Nottinghamshire but now living in Peckham, she is currently being hounded on social media for posting an Instagram story deriding workmen in the queue at McDonald's for looking "like they got 1 GCSE".
+Originally from Nottinghamshire but now living in Peckham, she was hounded on social media last year for posting an Instagram story deriding workmen in the queue at McDonald's for looking "like they got 1 GCSE".

 and you look like a spoiled rich girl gentrifying south London pic.twitter.com/0bysFYfc9c

 The above tweet, which was posted last year September, now has over 54,000 likes and 13,000 retweets.

 From her social media, Hetty fetishises working class culture in much of her work and the things she says in interviews, either in order to crack a shit joke or in an attempt to be 'safe as fuck'.
 She says she's from 'Shottingham', yet is from a creative background – her mother and brother are both artists, too.

 The real reason so many people have rounded on Hetty is because we all know someone exactly like her.
 Posh, privileged and seemingly not really aware of what's going on in the world around them.

 This upbringing has afforded these types of people a lot, but sometimes it appears as though they don't have the empathy to think about anything from the point of view of people who are not like them.
 They probably saw no problem with chav socials at uni, thinking them more of a tribute to their 'chav phase' when they were 16.